We begin this post with a Wine Poem:

 The setting is reminiscent of a home or a private club, framing a highly edited collection of furnishings and artwork.
 The furnishings, ranging from 16th century to mid-twentieth century, are paired with contemporary works crafted by today’s top designers.
 The collections of art on display include Napa Valley favorites, the best in the Bay Area as well as some of the most respected names worldwide, all of which will be available for purchase.

-I learned of Ma(i)sonry one eve dining at Cavallo Point in Sausalito just beyond the Golden Gate Bridge.
-Relegated to the bar, awaiting a table, my fiancee and I struck up conversation with a fabulous couple, Thys-Jan, or “Tie,” and Erin.
+I first learned of Ma(i)sonry one eve, dining at Cavallo Point in Sausalito, CA, just beyond the Golden Gate Bridge.
+Moved to the bar, awaiting our table, Amanda and I struck up conversation with a lovely couple, Thys-Jan, or “Tie,” and Erin.
 Tie was just starting at Ma(i)sonry and we had a great time chatting about the new venture and how much he and Erin love living in Napa.
-(Who wouldn’t!?)
-We made plans to have some wine together next time Amanda and I would find ourselves in Napa (which happened to be our wedding this past August).

-Cavallo Point is important to mention because that night we had ordered a Robert Foley 2005 Merlot off the list and the Sommelier was so apologetic: he had just sold his last bottle.
-I nearly erupted with rage!! however he returned with a fanciful looking creature which he assured us was double the price and “very good,” and it must have been because he was drooling at the thought of decanting the beast.
-A simple, elegant white label with a flock of birds swooping up and off into the green of the bottle, we were introduced to Blackbird.
+Interestingly, that night at Cavallo Point, we had ordered a Robert Foley 2005 Merlot off the list, but the Sommelier had just sold the last bottle.
+He assured is however that there was another wine that would satisfy our palates.
+The label, when presented, showed a simple, elegant white backdrop with a flock of birds swooping up and off into the green glass of the bottle, and with that, we were introduced to Blackbird.

-This was delicious.
 Luscious.
 Smooth.
-Fruity.
+Divinely fruity.
 Smelled like a stack of a billion dollar bills and was the color of every perfectly cooked steak from here to around the world and back again.
 I wanted to guzzle it, and did, and made Amanda drive home.

-I’d promised I’d speak of Pride Mountain as well and Cheers!
-St. Helena, and I will in brief: Pride was fantastic and my hero wine-maker Robert Foley reigned supreme leader of Pride for a long time, and he churned out an amazingly awesome wine which is certainly full of Pride.
-The land straddles the Sonoma and Napa county line and I learned that wine coming from soil on one side is taxed differently than wine coming from the other side – WILD.
-Laws are so fantastical.
-They are awe-inspiring.
-They take something silly and make it legally silly.
-I can’t compete.
-Well, we tasted and enjoyed and the views are a bunch of amazing nonsense.
-I’m also convinced that a scene from Bottle Shock was shot there.
-I am convinced.
+I’d promised I’d speak of Pride Mountain Vineyards as well and Cheers!
+St. Helena, and I will in brief: Pride was fantastic and my hero wine-maker Robert Foley reigned supreme leader of Pride for a long time.
+The land straddles the Sonoma and Napa county line and I learned that wine produced from grapes growing on one side of the county line is taxed differently than wine coming from grapes grown on the other.
+Beyond that, I’m convinced that a scene from Bottle Shock was filmed on location there.